Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Methodology

 where $\alpha_I$ and $\beta_I$ are the constants that determine the importance of a homology group.
 Based on our discussions given at the end of Section~\ref{sec:pd}, if the ground truth ${\cal S}_I$ of the image $I$ includes any great vessel, we consider only the homology group 0 and empirically set $(\alpha_I$, $\beta_I)$ = (5.0$e$\textendash6, 0.0).
 Otherwise, if ${\cal S}_I$ contains only the aortic arches (without any great vessel), we consider the homology group 1 and set $(\alpha_I$, $\beta_I)$ = (0.0, 1.0$e$\textendash4).
+The calculation of the distance between two persistence diagrams relies on finding matches between the points in these two persistence diagrams that minimize the cost over all matchings, where the points are allowed to be matched with any point on a diagonal (Figure~\ref{fig:wasserstein}).
+The Wasserstein distance is defined as the sum of the powers of the distances between the matched points.